dgeorge10/drexel-promos/README.md

 #How to work on this repo
 ===========================
-Create a branch off of master called <yourname>-branch or whatever you want [GitHub cheat sheet](https://services.github.com/on-demand/downloads/github-git-cheat-sheet.pdf) Always make sure your branch is up to date with master before trying to merge
+Create a branch off of master called LASTNAME-branch or whatever you want [GitHub cheat sheet](https://services.github.com/on-demand/downloads/github-git-cheat-sheet.pdf) Always make sure your branch is up to date with master before trying to merge